Have you always wanted a career in project management? Always had a knack for it, but a thought of cracking a project manager interview seems hard?

 7. What do you know about processes and process groups?

-8. Which are the key knowledge areas for successful completion of a project?
+8. What are the key knowledge areas for successful completion of a project?

 9. What is the term RAID & how is it connected to project management?